kwaldenphd/text-manipulation-r/README.md

 `str_locage_all` | Give positions of all occurrences of a substring `str_replace` | Replace one substring with another

-# Extracting and Locating Substrings
+## Extracting and Locating Substrings

-We begin by introducing some basic functions in the stringr package.
+9. We begin by introducing some basic functions in the `stringr` package.

+### `str_sub`

-The str_sub function extracts substrings from a string (a string being a sequence of alpha-numeric characters) given the starting and ending position.
+10. The `str_sub` function extracts substrings from a string (a string being a sequence of alpha-numeric characters) given the starting and ending position.

-This example extracts the characters in the second through fourth position for each string in fruits:
+11. This example extracts the characters in the second through fourth position for each string in fruits:

 ```R
 # install.packages("stringr")